 Article 41.
-Upon motion duly made and seconded and motion made by Daniel Fortier, Chairman, Conservation Commission, it was So-Passed by Majority Vote for the Town to amend the Carver Wetlands Protection Bylaw by amending Section II, Filing Procedures, (A) Request for Determination of Applicability, (4) by substituting \$35 in place of \$25 in the sentence "The Request for Determination of Applicability shall be accompanied by a check or money order made payable to the Town of Carver for \$25.00 to cover administrative costs".
+To see if the Town will vote to amend the Carver Wetlands Protection Bylaw by amending Section II, Filing Procedures, (A) Request for Determination of Applicability, (4) by substituting \$35 in place of \$25 in the sentence "The Request for Determination of Applicability shall be accompanied by a check or money order made payable to the Town of Carver for \$25.00 to cover administrative costs"; or take any other action relative thereto.
+(By the Conservation Commission)